davestewart/davestewart-content/content/projects/open-source/state-machine/index.md

 ]
 ```

 The **interactive** demo above shows-off many of StateMachine's features.
-Visit the [site itself](http://statemachine.davestewart.io) and view the source code directly in the page, or open the console here to see the application update as it transitions between states and fires events.
+Visit the [site itself](http://statemachine.davestewart.io) and view the source code directly in the page, or open the console here to see the application log updates as it transitions between states and fires events.

 ## Implementation